jimguistical/capstone-e14/README.md

 ## Features
 - Google Authentication
-- User can create an account on login to save relevant Service Sites
+- User can READ all Service Sites on App load
-- User can filter search results based on available services
+- User can READ all Service Sites on App load
-- User can read Service Sites that they select
+- User can CREATE a List to save relevant Service Sites after logging in
 - User can update Service Sites on their list
-- User can delete their list
+- User can delete their entire list
 #### STRETCH:
 - User add contact number & zip code on a form to filter Service Sites from their list by distance from user (using zip code or use browser location data)
 - User can select preferred days of the week to visit Service Site on form to filter for Service Sites that are not closed on the given day(s).